Pessimator/mqtt-example/README.md

 -- to angular app?
 - add some kind of logic for understanding the sequenceNumber overflow (or at least calculate approximate runtime when it will occur)
 - instead of magic numbers/ports/servernames use parameters of .net core
+- currently subscriber:publisher => 1:1, if multiple subscriber some logic will break